AmithGowda04/Netflix-Dashboard-Tableau/README.md

 This dashboard transforms Netflix’s massive dataset into an engaging, easy-to-explore visualization.
 It provides both casual viewers and analysts with actionable insights into **what Netflix offers, where it grows, and how its content is shaped across the globe**.

- If you like this project, don’t forget to ⭐ the repo and share your thoughts!

 ---